What does it all mean?

 Some units assume that you have certain knowledge and skills from previous study, such as the HSC.
 Introductory units and bridging courses are available if you don’t have the recommended knowledge.

 The selection rank considers your ATAR or equivalent rank plus any adjustment factors you’re eligible for.
-You can combine our five adjustment factor schemes to receive up to 10 additional points for most of our courses.
+You can combine our seven adjustment factor schemes to receive up to 10 additional points for most of our degrees.

-A session is a period of study, just like a school term.
+A session is just like a school term.
 Some universities call them semesters.
-At Macquarie, we have three sessions: Session 1 (February – June), Session 2 (August – November) and Session 3 which is optional, intensive and can fast-track your course (December – February).
+At Macquarie, we have three sessions: Session 1 (February – June), Session 2 (August – November) and the optional intensive Session 3 (December – February).

 An authorisation permitting people to come to Australia for the primary purpose of studying, as defined by Migration Act 1958.